ceciliavision/flickr_get_img/README.md

 Data from the original webiste doesn't include the images but only Flickr user ID and photo ID.
 The script follows the instruction of the Dubrovnik6K dataset usage (available in the link above), and automatically downloads all images with known focal length.

 ### Usage
 The only argument is the list file.
 An example list file is included in this directory.
-It's also the real list file of the original Dubrovnik6K dataset.
+It's also a shortened version of the original list file of the original Dubrovnik6K dataset.
 Simply type in the shell:
 ```bash
       bash extract_img.sh list.db.txt
 ```